Use this guided breathing meditation for profound relaxation, anxiety, and stress relief.

 I know that in a way it does sound crazy and farfetched, but just try to experience this sensation when you practice breathing in this way.
 Recognize this energy, your positive and creative energy, all full of color and life, and let it “wash” through your body internally and invigorate your mind.

 I understand that this whole “imagining” or “visualizing” process may not be as easy for some as it is for others.
-This often comes from the inability to take life “less seriously” in a way.
+This often comes from the inability to take life “less seriously”.
 Sometimes it seems as though the more serious you take life, the more serious of occurrences and situations will be thrown your way.

 You may even watch other people laughing, enjoying their life, and being just all around happy with the way things are going.
 In this process, you may eventually become resentful and envious.
 This can only feed further into the negative energy and stress that exists in your life.